miali88/FlowonAI/trial_implementation_checklist.md

 ## Business Logic Implementation

 - [ ] **User Registration Flow:**
-  - [ ] Create onboarding page, that mimics the guided set-up, then asks the user to pick their trial plan.
+  - [X] Create onboarding page, that mimics the guided set-up, then asks the user to pick their trial plan.
 Then load /guided_setup

-  - [ ] When user signs up and selects a plan with trial:
+  - [ ] The user first signs up using clerk, the backend posts the user to our supabase.
+  - [ ] then are routed to /onboarding.
+At the final stage, they will be asked to select a given plan to trial.
+We should update the users table of the given user. :
     - [ ] Set `is_trial = true`
     - [ ] Set `trial_start_date` to current time
     - [ ] Set `trial_end_date` to current time + 14 days